Federal Facilities Section

 Richards-Gebaur Air Force Base

 Richards-Gebaur Air Force Base consisted of approximately 1,600 acres of land located between Kansas City and Belton, Missouri.
-In 1976, the federal government deactivated Richards-Gebaur as an active military facility and in 1980 declared about 80 percent of the base surplus property.
+In 1976, the federal government deactivated Richards-Gebaur as an active military facility, and in 1980 declared about 80% of the base surplus property.
 Title to the surplus land was turned over to Kansas City, Missouri, which has operated it as a city-owned general aviation airport.
 The installation was closed in September 1994.
 The installation uses interim leases to lease parcels to the Kansas City Aviation Department, or KCAD.
 Runway and aviation support facilities were transferred to KCAD before the installation was closed.
 The U.S. Marine Corps, U.S. Navy and U.S. Army Reserve were also provided land for immediate reuse.
 The Air Force still retains ownership of 428 acres, on which sit dozens of buildings.
-The preliminary contaminants of concern are petroleum products/waste, chlorinated solvents, unexploded ordnance, low-level radioactive waste, metals, pesticides and Polychlorinated Biphenyls.
+The preliminary contaminants of concern are petroleum products/waste, chlorinated solvents, unexploded ordnance, low-level radioactive waste, metals, pesticides and polychlorinated biphenyls.

 Rosecrans Air National Guard Base